9 DIY Recipes For Homemade Cleaners That Actually Work

 I first started making my own homemade cleaners to save money.
 I think making your own cleaners is kind of frugality 101!
 It’s so cheap and easy, not to mention better for your health.
 Plus I’ve found that my recipes for homemade cleaners work just as well as any of those that I’ve bought from the store.

 Here are some of my recipes for homemade cleaners.
 If you have special recipes for homemade cleaners you make, make sure to share your recipe in the comments section!

 Homemade All-Purpose Cleaner

-Mix together in a spray bottle.
-This mixture works great for just about anything.
-I even use it to clean the spots on the carpet.
-I usually also add in a little grapefruit or orange oil to cover up the smell of the vinegar a little better.
+I usually also add in a little grapefruit, lemon or orange essential oil to cover up the smell of the vinegar a little better.

 Homemade Glass or Window Cleaner

 - 1 part vinegar